Course Outline

 Goal:

-The purpose of this task is to develop and communicate a collaborative plan for your creative production.
+The purpose of this task is to develop and communicate a collaborative plan taking a problem-based approach and considering available resources.
+This will inform the production of your creative artefact.

 Product: Artefact - Creative, and Written Piece